 Peri-urban areas have become a focal point in developmental processes where the forces of globalization and localization meet (Nguyen et al, 2014).
 The literature review shows that it is not only the influence of each of these separate factors, but especially the way in which they affect and are interlocked with each other.
 Stronger rural-urban links, including the development of small towns that ensure access to urban markets, often through small-scale traders, and remittances from migrants to the cities, contribute to food security by supporting both production and access.
 However, high food prices have affected the growing number of net food buyers in both rural and urban areas, and the financial crisis has reduced migrants' ability to send money home.
-In an attempt to amend the conventional Eurocentric view of urbanization as a process that prefers the distinction between rural and urban, McGee used the term 'desakota' (desa for village and kota for town in Indonesian) to define urbanization and the process of urban spread (McGee, 1991: p.7).
-McGee (1991), refers it ''as the emergence of peri-urban regions of highly-mixed rural and non-rural activity surrounding the large urban cores of many Asian countries'' that have a significant focus on industrialization and rapid economic growth.
-In this definition, McGee (2005) located peri-urban as outside the areas adjacent to the city core and admits that globalization is important in the study of peri-urban areas.

-2.2.1 Agricultural land in Vietnam
+2.3.1 Agricultural land in Vietnam

-The population of Vietnam has reached 91 million in 2015, of which 70% live in rural areas and are mostly concentrated in rice growing deltas.
-Although the economic importance of agriculture is sinking from 25% of Gross Domestic Product (GDP) in 2000 to almost 21% of GDP in 2010, still more than half of the country's total labor force is engaged in agriculture.
+The population of Vietnam has reached 91 million in 2015, of which 70 percent live in rural areas and are mostly concentrated in rice growing deltas.
+Although the economic importance of agriculture is sinking from 25 percent of Gross Domestic Product (GDP) in 2000 to almost 21 percent of GDP in 2010, still more than half of the country's total labor force is engaged in agriculture.
 Nowadays, Vietnam is the 5th largest rice producing country, due to an increase of paddy production from 25 million tons in 1995 to almost 40 million tons in 2010 (USDA 2014).
 The main factors enabling such fast development were an extension of the irrigated proportion of rice fields, more intensive use of fertilizers, the growth of higher yielding varieties and an expansion of the rice cultivation area (GRiSP 2013).
 Those developments were similar to the so-called "Green Revolution" which took place earlier in other Asian rice producing countries.
 Currently, Vietnam is one of the biggest exporters of rice that saw a growth of rice exports from 4.7 million tons in 2008 to 7.7 million tons in 2012, but exports fell down to 6.7 million tons in 2013, which are partly the results of land acquisition (VGFA, 2014).